ev2900/Snowflake_Iceberg_Polaris/README.md

 <img width="275" alt="map-user" src="https://img.shields.io/badge/cloudformation template deployments-6-blue"> <img width="85" alt="map-user" src="https://img.shields.io/badge/views-392-green"> <img width="125" alt="map-user" src="https://img.shields.io/badge/unique visits-014-green">

+> [!CAUTION]
+> This code sample is not fully functioning bc. of a limitation when creating the ```SNOWFLAKEICEBERGRESTCATALOG``` Glue connection.
+>
+> When creating a connection to Snowflake Open Catalog Account and/or Polaris the table depth property needs to be set to 4.
+Default value is 3.
+>
+> As of 12/21/2025 it is not possible to set this property via. the AWS CLI or console.
+>

 Apache Polaris is an open-source metadata catalog for Apache Iceberg.
 Snowflake offers a managed implementation of Polaris via. a Snowflake Open Catalog Account.

 Iceberg tables that are created and registered with Horizon can be sync'd with Polaris via. a catalog integration and a database / schema sync in Horizon.